wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

    * **Disable** > **[Service Name]**

    You can select to enable and disable a CloudWatch, Metrics+, or CloudTrail service.

+### Edit an AWS Integration

+You can edit your AWS integrations.
+You cannot edit the Role ARN, only some of the settings are editable.

+1. In your Wavefront instance, click **Integrations** on the toolbar.
+1. In the Featured section, click the **Amazon Web Services** tile.
+1. On the **Overview** tab, click the ellipsis icon next to an instance, click **Edit**, and select an option.
+   * To edit an AWS Metrics+ service, select **AWS Metrics+** and edit the name of the integration.

+   * To edit a CloudTrail service, select **CloudTrail**, and edit the following integration properties:

+      1. **Name** -- Name to identify the integration.
+      2. **Bucket Name** -- The S3 bucket that contains CloudTrail logs.

+         In AWS, go to **CloudTrail** &gt;**Trails** to see the bucket name.

+      3. **Prefix** -- A log file prefix specified when you created the CloudTrail.

+         The default prefix is `AWSLogs`.
+If you use a custom prefix, you must put it here without using a forward slash at the end of the prefix, i.e. a trailing slash.

+      4. **Region** -- AWS Region where the CloudTrail logs reside.

+   * To edit a CloudWatch service, select **CloudWatch**, and configure the following integration properties:

+      1. **Name** -- Name to identify the integration.
+      2. **Role ARN** -- Select the Role ARN of your Amazon account from the drop-down menu.
+      3. Allow Lists, Service Refresh Rate, and Products -- see [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).

+1. Click **Update**.

+The selected integration is edited.

 ### Delete AWS Integrations